EBEREGIT/market/docs-market-x/index.md

 ```
 const startingBalance = stdlib.parseCurrency(100);
 ```

+// JP: AVOID US FOR THE SAME REASONS AS LET'S

 `parseCurrency` is one of those functions provided for us by `Reach`.
 It helps us convert any number we enter into a currency that is acceptable on a DApp.